habitlab/habitlab-website/README.md

 ## Running the server

-Make sure the mongodb server is running (using the `mongosrv` command, see section above), then run the command (from the `habitlab-website` directory)
+Make sure the mongodb server is running (using the `mongosrv` command, see section above), then run the following command from the `habitlab-website` directory:

 ```
 ./runserver